KFearsoff/nix-drama-explained/README.md

 > I remain committed to creating a community where everyone feels seen, heard, and valued, and I will not let unfounded accusations detract from this important work.
 I encourage everyone reading this who feels that they have not been heard or feels displaced to join the Determinate Systems community as we continue working to make Nix as easy to use and as impactful as possible.
 Our code of conduct is available here, and you can join our Discord at https://determinate.systems/discord.

 So if someone feels unsafe in the Nix community due to Eelco's mismanagement of the community - they are welcome to join the DetSys community.
 Not only is this absurd, it's also an outright confirmation that Eelco grossly mismanaged Nix community, and instead of owning up to those mistakes - focused on making his own.

+To call this **disgusting** would be an understatement.
+Instead of taking proper responsibility - somehow Eelco still has the audacity to try and use the fallout of his poor decisions for his gain, by announcing himself and DetSys as de-facto owners of the project.